 Could your B2B email campaign use a boost?
-At Connect to Convert, Mary Hart shared 10 surefire tips marketers can use to improve their B2B ROI.
+Mary Hart— senior writer, content marketing at life sciences supply chain solution TraceLink—shares 10 surefire tips to improve your B2B email marketing ROI.

 1. Don’t goof up personalization.
 Make sure your data is accurate.
 Hart has entered her name on email sign-ups as “M. Hart” and subsequently gotten messages greeting her with Hello Mhart!
 “I’ve never called myself that,” she says.
 “Put the wrong name in a subject line and you’re going to get the wrong attention.”